DanielHCheung/DanielHCheung.github.io/_posts/dsalgo/2025-10-01-tree-traversal.md

 layout: post
 title:  "How to Uniquely Decide a Tree From its Traversal"
 date:  2025-10-01 18:00:00 -4
-categories: DataStructure tree traversal
+categories: [Data Structure, tree]
-tags: DataStructure tree traversal
+tags: [Data Structure, tree, traversal]
 excerpt: Preorder, Inorder, and Postorder
 mathjax: true
 ---